 Knives!
 For kids!
 No, I haven’t lost my mind.
 These nylon serrated knives are a great way to let kids practice their knife skills and join in on the kitchen prep fun.
 They’re sharp enough to cut soft foods like bananas, strawberries, brownies, and cakes without giving any adults in the vicinity a heart attack every time the blades come close to tiny fingers.

-Rebecca Eisenberg is the Food Editor at Greatist.
-She’s the voice behind the popular food blog The Practical Kitchen, and when she’s not writing about food, she’s studying pastry at Cambridge School of Culinary Arts (Class of January 2021).
+Rebecca Eisenberg is a freelance Food Editor at Greatist.
+She’s the voice behind the food blog The Practical Kitchen, and when she’s not writing about food, she’s studying pastry at Cambridge School of Culinary Arts (Class of January 2021).
 She lives in Boston with her husband and two cats.